okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/aspnet/widgetforyourapp.md

-## Set up the configuration for your embedded Widget app
+## Set up the Sign-In Widget and SDK for your own app

 After you run the sample app and explore the available use cases, you can begin to integrate the SDK and/or the Widget in to your own app.
 Follow these steps to get started: